-This article shall discuss how the Quran was preserved.
+This articlevshall discuss how the Quran was preserved.
 In the Bible, God ordered Israel to preserve the Torah as in Deuteronomy 4:2.
-An order may be obeyed and may be not.
+An order may be obeyed and maybe not.
 In case of the Quran, God didn’t order Muslims to preserve the Quran.
 He promised to preserve it.
 This means that it is impossible for the Quran to be corrupted.
 Allah says in the Quran:

 Oral Preservation of the Quran

-Manuscripts cannot be a sufficient evidence for any source even if its age lies to an age near that supposed for a source, yes it may be considered an evidence in usual historical events, or things which are not very critical.
-But when it comes to religion which is supposed to be what the man builds his life on, it cannot be a sufficient evidence, because at the beginning of any message from God, many people oppose it, and even after the message prevails, many heresies evolve, and try to counter the real message of God.
-So for a manuscript that dates back to an age near the real age, it may be considered as an auxiliary evidence, but it can’t be a sufficient evidence.
-As the source of this manuscript must be known.
+Manuscripts cannot be a sufficient evidence for any source even if its age lies to an age near that supposed for a source, yes it may be considered evidence in usual historical events, or things which are not very critical.
+But when it comes to religion which is supposed to be the basis a man shall build his life and eternal destiny on, it cannot be sufficient evidence because at the beginning of any message from God, many people oppose it, and even after the message prevails, many heresies evolve, and try to counter the real message of God.
+So for a manuscript that dates back to an age near the real age, it may be considered as auxiliary evidence, but it cannot be sufficient evidence as the source of this manuscript must be known.
 Who wrote it?
 On what basis did he write it?
 It may be even the case that the scribe was really a Sunni or Orthodoxy and has a good intention, but he didn’t make sure enough that everything he wrote was right.
 Here comes the importance of the Isnad (chain of narrators), which is to detect the transmission and make sure that no weak points are present within the transmission.

-17. And indeed, WE have made the Qur’an easy to remember.
-Is there anyone who would take heed ?
+And indeed, WE have made the Qur’an easy to remember.
+Is there anyone who would take heed?
+(Holy Quran 54:17)

 The Quran unlike the Bible is very easy to be memorized by word.
-Millions of Muslims nowadays memorize the Quran, and many of them are children under 10 years, while I think that the scholars who memorize the Bible by word can be counted on fingers.
+Millions of Muslims nowadays memorize the Quran, and many of them are children under 10 years, while I think that the scholars who memorize the Bible by word can be counted on fingers (if there is really any).
 This was the case since the beginning of Islam, Quran is not a simple book to be read as a newspaper, but there is a particular way to recite the Quran on how to pronounce the letter and making rhythms.
 This is a science called “Tajweed”.
-Tajweed (which means to improve) of the Holy Qur’an is the knowledge and application of the rules of recitation so the reading of the Qur’an is as the Prophet Mohammed peace and blessings be upon him, recited.
+Tajweed (which means to improve) of the Holy Quran is the knowledge and application of the rules of recitation so the reading of the Quran is as the Prophet Mohammed (Peace be upon him) recited.

-All this can’t be transmitted by manuscripts but should be transmitted orally , and this was the case since the Prophet’s age, then the disciples taught it to the next generation and so on, the same as the Hadith (quotes and life of Prophet Muhammad) , but in case of the Quran, more severe conditions were taken to accept the recitations, which is “tawator” as the Mutawatir hadiths, which means that an extensive number of people narrated it from extensive number of people that it is impossible that all these people conspire to lie or mistake.
+All this can’t be transmitted by manuscripts but should be transmitted orally, and this was the case since the Prophet’s age, then the disciples taught it to the next generation and so on, the same for the Hadith (quotes and life of Prophet Muhammad) , but in case of the Quran, more severe conditions were taken to accept the recitations, which is “tawator” as the Mutawatir hadiths, which means that an extensive number of people narrated it from extensive number of people that it is impossible that all these people conspire to lie or mistake.
 So in case of the Quran, even if a continuous right Isnad (chain of narrations) is present, this is not enough.
-But there must be extensive Isnads from different ways of transmission that they can’t all mistake, since for the Quran.
+But there must be extensive Isnads from different ways of transmission in a way that they can’t all mistake.
 Even transmission by word is not enough, but also by the right pronunciation, and there are books specialized in that issue.